How to setup a RTL881cu USB Wifi adapter with the Raspberry Pi 4

 sudo apt-get update

 You may already have the following packages installed, however it's best to check.
-Enter the following commands in your terminal window:
+Enter the following command in your terminal window and follow the promts to install any missing ones:

 Create a new directory for the driver by using the following command: